 PVT Landfill informed haulers that due to the passage of Act 73, PVT would no longer be an option for disposal of asbestos containing material ("ACM") after January 1, 2021.
-To provide an on-island option for ACM, WGSL began accepting ACM on one day a week (Wednesdays) as of January 6, 2021.
+To provide an on-island option for ACM, WGSL began accepting ACM as of January 6, 2021.